 Sandy Hook Elementary School fosters a strong partnership between home and school.
 Parents and staff collaboratively implement over forty initiatives and family events hosted regularly throughout the year.
 Over three hundred parent volunteers enhance and enrich our school program through their on-going service and efforts.
 We recognize volunteerism in a variety of ways such as our annual Volunteer Brunch and library volunteer teas.
-Teachers facilitate evening seminars on topics such as Writer's Workshop, parenting strategies, and beginning literacy.
+Teachers facilitate evening seminars on topics such as mathematical problem solving, parenting strategies, and beginning literacy.
 Parents of children participating in support services attend small group sessions where topics such as increasing reading fluency and building self-directed learners are discussed.
-The principal hosts informational meetings on such relevant topics as school budget and school improvement planning.
+The principal shares information at PTA meetings on topics as school budget and school improvement planning.
 All teachers host special events such as Authors Teas, Portfolio Conferences, a Wax Museum, and Field Day that showcase student work.
-We incorporate family and community components into units of study including our 3rd grade recycling unit and our 2nd grade community unit.
+We incorporate family and community components into units of study including our 4th grade current events unit, 3rd grade recycling unit, and 1st grade community unit.
 Similarly, unified arts teachers highlight student achievements through our annual Art Show and grade level choral performances tied to units of study.
-Our entire school community engages in a six week shared book discussion we dubbed One School, One Read several years ago.
-Parents and staff work cooperatively to publish The Connection, our weekly school newsletter, and teachers distribute monthly classroom newsletters.
-These communications are posted on our school web site that highlights school-wide links and individual teacher web pages.
+For many years, our entire school community has engaged in a month-long shared book discussion dubbed One School, One Read.
+Parents and staff work cooperatively to publish The Connection, our weekly school newsletter, and teachers distribute monthly classroom newsletters via web pages or backpacks.
+Archived issues of The Connection are posted on our school web site, which also highlights school-wide links and individual teacher web pages.
 Teacher web pages include timely curriculum information and tips for parents and students.
 Homework planners are used in grades three and four as an organizational tool for students as well as a means of home-school communication.
 Teachers and parents utilize both voice-mail and e-mail to supplement conferences, interim progress reports, and on-going conversations.
-PTA efforts enrich our school program and provide a venue for input into decision-making on vital topics.
+The PTA efforts enrich our school program and provide a venue for input into decision-making on vital topics.
 Our Family Resource Room serves as a home base and meeting place for parents and various committees.
 Beginning with kindergarten and new parent orientations, parents are welcomed, kept informed, and encouraged to participate in school improvement efforts.